textadventures/quest/docs/using_attributes.md

 Most things in Quest are objects.
 In fact there are five types of objects.
 Rooms, objects and player objects are objects of the object type.
 Commands and verbs are objects of the command type.
 Exits are objects of the exit type.
 Turnscripts are objects of the turnscript type (timers are not objects by the way).
 The game object is an object of the game type.

-You can use the `GetObject` function to get any of these, and all will resister as an object with the `TypeOf` command.
+You can use the `GetObject` function to get any of these, and all will register as an object with the `TypeOf` command.

 So what makes a turnscript different to a room or the player?
 The answer is: attributes.